px2195/CLangWrapper/README.md

 # CLangWrapper
+!!NOTE: testing overall script performance.
+We aren't „gods” to be „perfect”.
+The experimental solution to the suddenly failing make/cmake Linux soft builds.
+It also shows current processed build input file in the console/terminal emulator.
+Uses GUI dialog to ask when COMPILATION error occured — simple retrial when this compilation error occured, you have chance to correct it.
+Thus, the scipt allows to avoid timewasting at recompilations when typical, simple, frustrating build errors occured (it is often phenomenon in Linux world!!!, esp. on Arch Linux - compatible such as Manjaro Linux, AUR, big free projects, and even other).
-Two main functionality: 1. bypassing errors by RETRYING CC, CXX, LD etc. calls  2.
+Two main functionality: 1. bypassing errors by RETRYING CC, CXX, LD etc. calls in the make/cmake toolchain,  2.
 Showing it explicitly, when shell's exported CC, CXX vars are active and set to CLANGWRAPPER script's realpath